Coolidge Corner Theatre: History

 Coolidge Corner Theatre was built as a Universalist church in 1906 and was redesigned as an Art Deco movie palace in 1933 as the community's first movie theater.
 The theater opened on December 30, 1933 with its first film being a Disney short film.
 Originally the theater only had one screen but was later divided into two and then four, and then expanded to six.

 By 1988, the theatre faced increased competition due to VCR sales and shifts in entertainment consumption.
-When developer Jonathan Davis expressed interest in demolishing the theatre and repurposing the property as commercial space, a group from the B rookline community started a grassroots campaign to save the theatre.
+When developer Jonathan Davis expressed interest in demolishing the theatre and repurposing the property as commercial space, a group from the Brookline community started a grassroots campaign to save the theatre.

 David Kleiler, a film professor at Babson College, led the movement, called "Friends of the Coolidge," which later transformed into the Coolidge Corner Theatre Foundation, a nonprofit dedicated to the theatre's preservation.
 This foundation played a role in securing the theater's recognition as a historic site, temporarily preventing potential redevelopment.

 In 1989, the foundation attempted to raise the necessary $2.6 million to purchase the theatre, but faced fundraising shortfalls.
 In response, four hundred local residents gathered in a peaceful demonstration, locking arms and forming a human chain around the theatre.
 Harold Brown, a realtor and Brookline resident who had loved the Coolidge in his youth, and his Hamilton Charitable Foundation emerged, proposed the purchase of the theatre and a 99-year lease to the Coolidge Foundation.
 On November 8, 1989, Kleiler cut a celluloid ribbon and the theatre reopened its doors with the marquee reading, "WE DID IT - ON WITH THE SHOW."
 Kleiler remained the theatre's programming director until 1993.

 Comedian and Brookline, Massachusetts native John Hodgman worked at the Coolidge Corner Theatre in his youth.

 Academy Award-winning actor Julianne Moore saw Eraserhead at the Coolidge Corner Theatre and credits the experience as one of her key inspirations to pursue acting.